Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 <img src="./media/general/en/Protocol Overview.svg" alt="An integer as defined above" height=800px>

+Overview Example

-Generally, you have two devices:
+You need two devices:
-- A master device, which wants to control a addressable LED strip, but can't because it's lacking connectivity
+- A master device
+  - Needs a way to communicate with the slave device
+  - Doesn't need to be able to control addressable LEDS natively
   - Examples: PC, Smartphone.

-- A slave device, which has GPIO pins and the ability to control addressable LEDs, but lacks the performance or features for a project
+- A slave device
+  - Needs a way to communicate with the master device
+  - Can control addressable LEDs
   - Examples: Arduino Microcontroller, ESP8266.

+#### Example Usecase:
-As said, the master device want's to control addressable LED strips, but can't because it has no way to connect to the LEDs directly, like GPIO pins, whereas the slave device has this connectivity, but lacks other features or performance which are needed.
+The master device want's to control addressable LED strips, but can't because it has no way to connect to the LEDs directly, like GPIO pins, whereas the slave device has this connectivity, but lacks other features or performance which are needed.

 This is where this protocol comes in.